Akramz/Hands-on-Machine-Learning-with-Scikit-Learn-Keras-and-TensorFlow/README.md

 <div style="text-align:center"><img style="width:100%" src="static/imgs/book_cover.png"></div>

 - This Books assumes you know close to nothing about machine learning.
-- We will cover a large number of machine learning techniques, from the most simpleset and widely used (Linear Regression) to deep learning techniques that win competitions.
 - We will be using production-ready Python frameworks
     - Scikit-Learn
     - Keras